vincent8264/car-brand-recog/README.md

 ![example image](/samples/example10.jpeg)
 ![example image](/samples/example11.png)

-More examples can be found in the samples folder!
+More examples can be found in the samples folder along with the sources of the images

 ## Details
 ### Basic structure